Anthony Eden: Foreign Affairs Minister, 1931–1935

 On 25 March 1935, accompanying Sir John Simon, Eden met Hitler in Berlin and raised a weak protest after Hitler restored conscription against the Versailles Treaty.
-The same month, Eden also met Stalin and Litvinov in Moscow.
+The same month, Eden also met Joseph Stalin and Maxim Litvinov in Moscow.

 He entered the cabinet for the first time when Stanley Baldwin formed his third administration in June 1935.
 Eden later came to recognise that peace could not be maintained by appeasement of Nazi Germany and Fascist Italy.
-He privately opposed the policy of the Foreign Secretary, Sir Samuel Hoare, of trying to appease Italy during its invasion of Abyssinia (now called Ethiopia) in 1935.
+He privately opposed the policy of the Foreign Secretary, Sir Samuel Hoare, of trying to appease Italy during its invasion of Abyssinia (now Ethiopia) in 1935.
 After Hoare resigned after the failure of the Hoare-Laval Pact, Eden succeeded him as Foreign Secretary.
 When Eden had his first audience with King George V, the King is said to have remarked, "No more coals to Newcastle, no more Hoares to Paris".

-In 1935, Baldwin sent Eden on a two-day visit to see Hitler, with whom he dined twice.
+In 1935 Baldwin sent Eden on a two-day visit to see Hitler, with whom he dined twice.
 Litvinov's biographer John Holroyd-Doveton believed that Eden shares with Molotov the experience of being the only people to have had dinner with Hitler, Churchill, Roosevelt and Stalin although not on the same occasion.
 Hitler never had dinner with any of the other three leaders, and as far as is known, Stalin never saw Hitler.